YashashriGawande/DevConnect-An-Automated-Multi-Service-Community-Hub-with-CI-CD-and-AWS-Monitoring/README.md

 # Tools and Technologies used

-- Git
+- Git :- Source code management
-- Jenkins
+- Jenkins:- An automation server used to manage the CI/CD pipeline
+- SonarQube :- A platform for continuous inspection of code quality and security vulnerabilities
+- Trivy :- A security vulnerability scanner specifically for Docker images
+- Docker:- A containerization platform used to package the application into lightweight containers
-- Docker
+- AWS ECR :- Docker container registry to store Docker images.
-- Maven
-- Amazon EKS
+- AWS EKS :- Container management platform.
-- Terraform
-- AWS
+- AWS CLI:- Command-line tool to interact with AWS services.
-- Graphana
+- Terraform :- Infrastructure as Code tool to create AWS infrastructure such as EC2 instances and EKS clusters.
-- Prometheus
+- Prometheus & Graphana :- Monitoring and alerting tools.

 # Group Members